AnyChart/docs.anychart.com/Basic_Charts/Bubble_Chart.md

 ### Tooltips

-A [Tooltip](../Common_Settings/Tooltip) is a text box displayed when a point on a chart is hovered.
+A [Tooltip](../Common_Settings/Tooltip) is a text box displayed when a point on a chart is hovered over.
 There is a number of visual and other settings available: for example, you can edit the text by using font settings and [text formatters](../Common_Settings/Text_Formatters), change the style of background, adjust the position of a tooltip, and so on.